Can't Hardly Wait 4K Ultra HD Blu-ray Review

 Extras included in this disc:

-- Huntington Hills High Class of '98 Reunion: A nostalgic revisit.
+- Huntington Hills High Class of '98 Reunion: Cast and crew reminisce about the film’s creation.

-- Can't Hardly Wait: The Making of a Teen Classic: Behind-the-scenes documentary.
+- Can't Hardly Wait: The Making of a Teen Classic: Insightful behind-the-scenes documentary.

-- I Can't Get Enough of You Baby Music Video by Smash Mouth: Iconic music video.
+- I Can't Get Enough of You Baby Music Video by Smash Mouth: Featured music video.

 Blu-ray.com review by Kenneth BrownRead review here